 3. How did the first team of Akashinga take shape and why did you select them specifically?

 From 2009 to 2017 the IAPF ran conservation programs that were largely focused on law enforcement.
 In conservation, tactics were becoming increasingly militarized across the world in an act of retaliation to poaching and desperation to defend what was left.
 We wanted to explore new methods which reunited conservation and community, so in August 2017 we set out to recruit and train the first all-female, armed anti-poaching unit in the world in an abandoned trophy hunting reserve in Zimbabwe.
 Making over 200 arrests in the first 3 years of operation, these women helped drive an 80% downturn in elephant poaching in Zimbabwe’s Lower and Middle Zambezi Valley, one of the largest remaining populations left on earth.
 The concept has now taken off and we are in the process of training 240 more women for full-time positions as we scale towards 1000 rangers and a portfolio of 20 parks by 2025.

 4. How has Akashinga changed the conservation game?

-In the initial pilot area with the Akashinga model, we were able put the same amount of investment into the local community every 34 days as what trophy hunting was able to do per annum, motivating conservation from the surrounding communities.
+In the initial pilot area with the Akashinga model, we were able to put the same amount of investment into the local community every 34 days as what trophy hunting was able to do per annum, motivating conservation from the surrounding communities.
 We have an economic alternative to hunting which for us, only works with women at the centre of the strategy.
-This involves acquiring long term leases (up to 50 years) and managing these areas with the local community as a growing platform for empowering and education women in rural Africa.
+This involves acquiring long-term leases (up to 50 years) and managing these areas with the local community as a growing platform for empowering and educating women in rural Africa.

 5. How has this program helped these women?
 How have you seen their work change local attitudes about the role of women?